Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Introduction

 The literature on contests with multiple sequential battles between individual players is also extensive. \citet*{Harris1987Racing} first identify the momentum effect in such contests.
 Within the Tullock contest framework, \citet*{Klumpp2006Primaries} show that under majority rule, sequential battles elicit lower total effort than simultaneous battles owing to this momentum effect.
 Following the Tullock framework, \citet{Feng2018Split} characterize optimal prize structures in dynamic three‑battle contests.
 Separately, \citet{konrad2009multi} characterizes the subgame perfect Nash equilibrium within an all‑pay auction framework.
 Building on this framework, \citet{gelder2014custer} examines the last‑stand behavior in multi‑battle contests.
 Differentiating from this literature, we focus on simultaneous battles in this study.

 A related but distinct strand of multi-battle contest literature investigates team contests with pairwise battles. \citet*{Fu2015Team} characterize the equilibrium properties of such contests under a simple majority rule.
 They establish a history-independence result, implying that the outcome of each battle can be regarded as an independent lottery.
 This arises because, in their team contest setting, each participant competes in precisely one battle, incurs only their own effort cost in that battle, but benefits from their teammates’ successes in other battles.
-By contrast, the multidimensional contest we analyze features competition between just two individual contestants on multiple battlefields. \cite{hafner2017tug} further examines a tug-of-war team contest in which players compete via all-pay auctions. \cite{Barbieri2022Biasing} explore the optimal temporal structure that maximizes aggregate effort by winning parties.
+By contrast, the multidimensional contest we analyze features competition between just two individual contestants on multiple battlefields. \cite{hafner2017tug} further examines a tug-of-war team contest in which players compete via all-pay auctions. \cite{Barbieri2024winnereffort} explore the optimal temporal structure that maximizes aggregate effort by winning parties.
 As for the prize design problem, \citet*{Feng2024OptimalTeam} extend the history-independence result to arbitrary prize allocation rules and study the optimal prize design allowing biased prize allocation, while \cite*{kuang2026wp} focus on unbiased rules.

-The rest of the paper proceeds as follows. \autoref{Sec: Settings} sets up the model. \autoref{Sec: Equilibrium Analysis} conducts the equilibrium analysis. \autoref{Sec: Prize Design} studies the effort-maximizing prize design. \autoref{Sec: Conclusion} concludes.
+The rest of the paper proceeds as follows. \autoref{Sec: Settings} sets up the model. \autoref{Sec: Equilibrium Analysis} analyzes the pure-strategy equilibrium. \autoref{Sec: Prize Design} studies the effort-maximizing prize design. \autoref{sec:dicussion} considers an alternative cost structure, allows identity-dependent prize allocation rules, and compares our results with previous studies. \autoref{Sec: Conclusion} concludes.
 The technical proofs are relegated to the appendix.